-One may cut his/her fingernails on

-Erev Shabbat Chazon - only during the week in which 9Av falls, is it forbidden.
+One may cut his/her fingernails on Erev Shabbat Chazon - only during the week in which 9Av falls, is it forbidden.

 One may wear fresh garments for Shabbat, but not new ones.
-Some say that they should only be put on right before Shabbat.
+Some say that they should be put on only right before Shabbat.

-Many shuls sing L'cha Dodi to the tune of "Eli Tzion" from Tish'a b'Av morning kinot.
+Many shuls sing L'cha Dodi to the tune of "Eli Tzion" from Tisha b'Av morning kinot.
 Some frown upon this custom as a public display of mourning on Shabbat.
 Nonetheless, it is a common custom.
-Some shuls go 50-50, by changing the tune mid-L'cha Dodi.

-It is permissible to drink wine and eat meat once a person has taken Shabbat, even if it is before sunset.
+It is permissible to drink wine and eat

+meat once a person has taken in Shabbat, even if it is before sunset.

-Many shuls read the pasuk beginning with the word "Eicha" (D'varim 1:12) to the tune of Eicha.
+Many shuls read the pasuk beginningwith the word "Eicha" (D'varim 1:12) to the tune of Eicha.